NASA-JSC-Robotics/clr_ws/src/clr_sim_demos/clr_behavior_pick_and_place_demo/README.md

 # CLR BehaviorTree Pick and Place Demo

-Similar to the `clr_pick_and_place_demo` package, this package contains an example of the CLR robot picking up and placing a cargo transfer bag from it's spawned location to the top of the bench.
+This package contains an example of the CLR robot picking up and placing a cargo transfer bag from its spawned location to the top of the bench.

 The purpose of this package is demonstration capability using behavior trees and the `drt_behaviors` package.